Academy 1-2-3 (cinema): Eric Hakim

-'Unusual Films'
+'Unusual films'

-The Davis brothers owned a chain of Pavilion cinemas in London.
+The Davis brothers owned a chain of 'Pavilion' cinemas in London.
 In April 1927 they sold them to the Gaumont British Theatres Ltd. circuit, with a contract which allowed them to show their own choice of films.
 Stuart Davis dedicated the 750-seat Avenue Pavilion at 101 Shaftesbury Avenue to 'continental' films and started the 'Unusual Film' movement, showing first German and Russian classics, then French avant-garde works by such as Man Ray.
 A number of showings were organised by The Film Society, whose supporters included H. G. Wells and George Bernard Shaw.

 In 1929 Davies's contract with Gaumont expired and, at Davis' suggestion, Gaumont turned the remodelled Avenue Pavilion into London's first newsreel cinema.
 This left the Film Society without a permanent venue.

 The highbrow literary film journal Close Up, published by the Pool Group from 1927 to 1933, played a significant part in promoting European and art-house films.

-The Academy

 Elsie Cohen

 The Netherlands-born Elsie Cohen, who had worked on Dutch and German film productions, took over the Windmill Theatre for six months in 1929 and successfully put on a highbrow season of recent Russian and German films.
 Stuart Davis had already approached Eric Hakim, the owner of the Picture House, but Hakim wanted too big a rent.
 However, Elsie Cohen persuaded Hakim to let her manage the cinema, and it opened as The Academy in 1931 with Alexander Dovzhenko's Earth ('Zemlya'), one of the last silent films before the 'talkies' took over.

 In order to encourage students and other film aficionados, a number of seats in the stalls were available at reduced prices.